 * a notice of intention to commence plumbing work has been lodged with the Board within two (2) normal working days prior to the proposed works.

-38.4.1 The penalty for contravention of this By-Law is as referred in By-Law 40(1).
+38.4.1 The penalty for contravention of this by-law is as referred in by-law 40(1).

 [By-law 38 inserted in Gazette 28 Feb 1997 p.
 1337; amended in Gazette 28 Sep 2010 p.
 5062.]

-39. Definitions
+39. Plumbing work etc., notification, certification etc. of

-39.1 In this By-Law a certificate means a Certificate of Completion and Compliance under By-Law 39.3.1.
+39.1 In this by-law a certificate means a Certificate of Completion and Compliance under by-law 39.3.1.

-39.1.1 A licensed plumber means a person who is the holder of a water supply licence, authorised to carry out plumbing works in the Busselton Water Boards area of control.
+39.1.1 A licensed plumber means a person who is the holder of a water supply licence, authorised to carry out plumbing works in the Busselton Water Board’s area of control.

 39.1.2 Plumbing work means the installation, maintenance, repair and testing of any part of a hot and cold potable water supply system.